A super destination with dual appeal, Mijas stretches from a golden coastline up to pine-dotted mountains.

 Villa Andreas Sleeps 20 Mijas Costa

-It's easy to describe this 9-bed beachside villa as grand, opulent and palatial.
-It has everything and more – fully-staffed sitting on a hidden cove near La Cala de Mijas.
+It's easy to describe this 9-bedroom beachside villa as grand, opulent & palatial.
+Villa Andreas has everything and more – sleeping 20, this staffed villa sits on a hidden cove near La Cala de Mijas.

 Cala de Mijas coastal walk thumbnail